mnauf/api-development-climedo/README.md

 ```

 # Improvements to do
+- Response to be in json format
+- Add response status codes
 - Add Input validations to save the app from giving unexpected responses and also direct the user with an appropriate response to educate him what did he do wrong
 - Add logging middleware
 - Separtate modules for controller, schema and make a router for keeping scalibility in mind.
 Checkout https://github.com/mnauf/api_design, where I have developed like this